The Mole (Australian TV series) season 2: Episode 4

 Robbery Game: After dinner, the host asked for the player who would make the best police officer.
 The group chose Fiona, who was given some training by a private investigator.
 The next afternoon, at a party, the other seven were to try to commit the perfect crime, and steal an object of value, placed in plain sight during the party.
-After they'd done so, Fiona was brought in to act as a police detective and try to find out which of her teammates had, or at one time handled, the object.
-If she guessed right, she'd win a free pass through to the next episode, but if she guessed wrong, the group would win $10,000.
+After they had done so, Fiona was brought in to act as a police detective and try to find out which of her teammates had, or at one time handled, the object.
+If she guessed right, she would win a free pass through to the next episode, but if she guessed wrong, the group would win $10,000.
 The group's diversionary tactic to gather in front of the object, which had been placed on a mantle, and stay there for several moments as the party's twenty genuine guests took photos of them.
 After they dispersed, the host announced to everyone that a crime had been committed and a police detective was on the way.
 Fiona viewed footage of the party and interviewed several of her suspects, eventually accusing Mal.
-What the seven players didn't know was that the object had been treated with a powder that was only visible under ultraviolet light, and if any of them had touched it, their hands would show the powder under that light.
+What the seven players did not know was that the object had been treated with a powder that was only visible under ultraviolet light, and if any of them had touched it, their hands would show the powder under that light.
 Mal put his hands under the light, but they had no powder on them, so the $10,000 was won.
-The heist had been achieved by Emily grabbing the object off the mantle, as she hid behind the group's two physically largest members Mal and Michael, and slipping it into Shane's trouser pocket without him touching it.
+The heist had been achieved by Emily grabbing the object off the mantle, as she hid behind the group's two physically largest members Mal and Michael and slipping it into Shane's trouser pocket without him touching it.